Search for a recipe

 Salt - pinch

-• Pulse the kaju and make it a powder and keep aside
+• Pulse the kaju and make it into a powder, and keep it aside

-• In a 2 liter pressure cooker add sugar, salt and water, stir it well.
-Let the sugar dissolve in water and stir well before keeping it on stove
+• In a 2-liter pressure cooker, add sugar, salt, and water, and stir them well.
+Let the sugar dissolve in water and stir well before keeping it on the stove

-• Cover the pressure cooker with lid and put the weight
+• Cover the pressure cooker with the lid and put the weight

-• Grease a aluminum foil with ghee and keep one more aluminum sheet ready
+• Grease an aluminum foil with ghee and keep one more aluminum sheet ready

-• Turn medium – high flame on small burner and keep the cooker.
-Cook exactly for 4 whistle
+• Turn on medium-high flame on the small burner and keep the cooker.
+Cook exactly for 4 whistles

 • Switch off the gas stove and release the pressure immediately